Abraham D. Shadd: Life in Canada

 While being a vocal critic of black colonization for most of his life, Abraham Shadd was prompted to move his family north to Canada West (Ontario, Canada) with the passing of the Fugitive Slave Act of 1850.
 Less than a decade later he would become one of the first black elected officials in Canada, being elected in 1859 to a seat on the Raleigh Township Council.
 Shadd became a very prominent member of his new Canadian community, creating a school within the Raleigh Township, as well as creating a loan system with his farm tools and equipment, in order to assist other farmers in the community.
 He also was a member and early trustee of the Prince Hall Masonic Lodge, which assisted former black slaves and freed men in their immigration to Canada West.

 Death

-Shadd died on February 11, 1882, a very prominent and well-known man within Canada West and the abolitionist and civil rights movements of the 1800s.
+Shadd died on February 11, 1882.
+He was a very prominent and well-known man within Canada West and the abolitionist and civil rights movements of the 1800s.
 His prominence fostered a large funeral ceremony attended at Maple Leaf Cemetery by residents of Kent County, where he would be buried.

 Legacy

 In February 2009, Shadd was commemorated with a stamp by Canada Post.

+In 1994, a central roadway running through North Buxton was officially renamed A.D.
+Shadd Road in recognition of his contributions.